RussTedrake/manipulation/Developers.md

 ```
 rm -rf book/python && sphinx-build -M html manipulation /tmp/manip_doc && cp -r /tmp/manip_doc/html book/python
 ```
+Note that the website will only install the dependencies in the `docs` group, so `poetry install --only docs` must obtain all of the relevant dependencies.

 ## Tips for developers